-Endodontic Management of Varied Canal Morphologies In Maxillary First Molar - A Series of 4 Case Reports
+Endodontic Management of Various Canal Morphologies in Maxillary First Molars: A Series of Four Case Reports

 Patel S, Dawood A, Whaites E, Pitt Ford T. New dimensions in endodontic imaging: Part 1.
 Conventional and alternative radiographic systems.
 Int Endod J. 2009.
 June; 42 (6): 447–62.

 Vertucci FJ, Haddix JE, Britto LR.
 Tooth morphology and access cavity preparation.
 In: Cohen S, Hargreaves KM, eds.
 9th ed.
 Pathways of the pulp.
 St. Louis: Mosby Elsevier.
 2006: 203.